 - Auto-detect competitors: 5 credits

-- Weekly refresh: 30 credits per active competitor
+- Weekly refresh: 30 credits per active competitor, charged as soon as the 06:00 UTC refresh job starts

 Competitors are automatically refreshed weekly.
-If you don't have enough credits, tracking will be paused until credits are available.
+If you don't have enough credits when the cron job runs, the refresh is skipped, the competitor stays paused, and no new data is collected until credits are available.

 How to add a competitor